-An interesting question is whether the increased employment in the group treated firms comes from and whether it changes the composition of the labor force in these firms.
-We were able to use anonymized worker-level data to examine these questions in more detail (see also Appendix 8).
+An interesting question is where the increased employment in the group treated firms comes from and whether it changes the composition of the labor force in these firms.
+We were able to use anonymized worker-level data from the PILA to examine these questions in more detail for formal workers (see also Appendix 9).
 A first point to note is that there is considerable worker churn: there are 23,156 distinct workers who work at least one month in one of our firms in the 2013 to 2017 period, but only 7,500 to 8,000 workers in any given month.
 On average firms have 3 percent of their workforce leave each month and 3 percent join.
 Most of this churn comes from outside of the study firms: only 272 workers (1.2%) worked for two or more firms in our sample during this five-year period, and only 32 workers worked for firms in more than one treatment group.
 The growth in the group treatment firms therefore did not come from them hiring away workers already working in the other treatment groups.
-Table A8 then examines the impact of treatment on the composition of workers, finding no changes in the gender or age of workers with treatment, and no significant changes in worker retention or worker compensation, but point estimates suggesting that the group treatment firms retained more of their workers and slightly increased salaries.
+Table A9.1 then examines the impact of treatment on the composition of workers, finding no changes in the gender or age of workers with treatment, no significant change in worker compensation, and that the group treatment firms retained more of their workers (significant at the 10 percent level).
+Table A9.2 shows that the few workers who switch between study firms are similar in age and salary to those who do not switch, suggesting the worker flow is not disproportionately made up of more technical or managerial workers.

-6.2 Impact on Sales
+6.2 Impact on Firm Performance